Fuente Latina

 Fuente Latina is an organization founded in 2012 by Leah Soibel, providing news and commentary on the Middle East to Spanish-language news outlets.
-It is headquartered in Miami, Florida and has offices in Madrid and Jerusalem.
+It is headquartered in Miami, Florida, and has offices in Madrid and Jerusalem.

-Fuente Latina claims to provide "accurate information, analysis and access to experts on Middle East issues, to major Spanish-language media outlets, journalists and government officials in the US, Spain and Latin America."
+Fuente Latina says it provides "accurate information, analysis and access to experts on Middle East issues, to major Spanish-language media outlets, journalists and government officials in the US, Spain and Latin America."
 According to Jewish Insider, its goal is "to bring pro-Israel information to Spanish-language media".